 The most popular and affordable paddle boards on the market today are the all-around boards.
 If you’re a rider who wants to explore the versatility of stand up paddling, this board type is the perfect option.
 The all-around shape is ideal for beginner or intermediate riders

-Similar to a flatwater paddle board, the touring paddle board is primarily used for long distances or racing and has a long, narrow shape.
-Paddlers looking for touring stand up paddle boards generally choose a board that is slightly longer than the average, 10-12 inches taller than the rider.
-A touring paddle board cuts through chop with ease and tracks in a fast, straight line.
+The touring paddle board is primarily used for long distances in flatwater, open ocean, bays and lakes and has a long, narrow shape which make touring board cuts through chop with ease and tracks in a fast, straight line.

-These boards require a skilled paddler to maneuver due to their length and are much less stable than nearly every other type of board.
-Touring boards are not recommended for beginners.
+Even most touring boards are wide enough to be stable for beginners However, these boards require a higher level paddling skills to maneuver than all-round board due to their length and are much less stable than nearly every other type of board.
+In general, touring boards are not best recommended for beginners.

 People often say that race paddleboards aren’t stable.
 That’s actually pretty accurate comparing it to the previous type of paddleboard.
 However, they’re not as hard to manage as people assume that it is.